 The biographies on pages 14 to 22 set out the skills and experience which underpin the contribution each Director brings to the Board for the long term sustainable success of the Company.
-The Board notes that Nathalie Gaveau's role as President of Tailwind International Corp, a publicly listed special purpose acquisition company ("SPAC"), should not be regarded as a full-time position and does not entail the same level of responsibility as a typical executive role at a listed company as the SPAC does not operate in a traditional sense.
 Based upon the review undertaken, the Board has satisfied itself that each of the Directors is fully able to discharge their duties to the Company and that they each have sufficient capacity to meet their commitments to the Company.

-Biographies of Directors standing for election
+Biography of Director standing for election